 Where to Stay: London has a ton of hotels, although the city is known for being very pricey.
 We’ve found some sites that you may want to check out that offer good London hotel deals.

 We were the guests of Eating London food tours.
 As always, all rocking opinions of the sweet, salty and savory are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.

 What’s your favorite food to eat in London?